Guitar Build Process

 remove tongue from block, finish holes in tongue,

-using squaring jig to keep the holes as straight as possible (ie, exit in the centre of the tongue)
+using transverse-barrel nut squaring jig to keep the holes as straight as possible (ie, exit in the centre of the tongue)

 To facilitate fitting the neck, there is one more step

-Controlling the router to get tidy slots is difficult, options include
+Controlling the router to get tidy slots is tricky, options include

 Parlour